digitalrebar/doc/development/dev_env/README.rst

 Digital Rebar does not use use RAILS_ENV=development in the traditional way because most of our testing is targeted at doing real provisioning work that requires the production system.

-If you have a need for development behavior (classes and views the refresh when code changes) then perform the following steps:
+If development behavior is required (classes and views that refresh when code changes) then perform the following steps:

 #.
 Deploy Digital Rebar in the normal way
 #.
 From the host, create the ``dev.mode`` file in the digitalrebar home directory and restart the rebar_api contain